benlarsendk/PS03/README.md

 ![ServersideScreenshot](https://github.com/benlarsendk/PS03/blob/master/screenshot.PNG "Screenshot of serverside")
 ### PS03 Server
-Is the receiving end of the project.
+This is the receiving end of the project.
 This would be the attackers machine, or a server.
 As for now it simply decrypt the incomming information and prints it to the console.
 This is a stand-alone solution and doesn't need any external libraries.

 ### PS03 Victim
 Is the client-side/victim-side of the project.
 It uses the two libraries to get saved Wifi-passwords as well as all saved passwords in chrome.
 This is also the soultion containing the logic for packing, encrypting and sending the data. **Remember to change the IP and port before using.